kometen/backup-db/README.md

 # backup_db
-This Rust-program will get secrets from Azure Key Vault to get credentials to a PostgreSQL database and perform a backup using pg_dump.
+This Rust-program will perform a backup using pg_dump.

+It gets an URL to an Azure Key Vault from 1password and then retrieve secrets from Azure Key Vault to a PostgreSQL database and performs the backup.

 Log in to Azure with `az login`.

 Some settings can be set in a `.env` file like this: